ThomasLastName/labs_680/README.md

 ## Installation Using Copy+Paste (environments other than Colab)

-Each week, create a blank Python file (or notebook) wherever you prefer (e.g., Colab or IDLE).
+Each week, create a blank Python file (or notebook) wherever you prefer.
 Copy the code from this week's `.py` file in GitHub, and paste it into your blank Python file.
 Then, modify the code at the following two points:
  - Replace `install_assist = False` with `install_assist = True`
  - Replace `confirm_permission_to_modify_files = not install_assist` with `confirm_permission_to_modify_files = True`